 - Everyone can see your reply, don’t say anything in the comment section that could jeopardize your relationship with other customers.

 - Even if you think the customer is being unfair, use diplomacy and remain professional.
 Contact them privately to resolve the issue in detail.

 - If you made a mistake, apologize, then contact the customers privately.

 Take full advantage of the Listing Management Tool to check your online reviews in the Reviews tab.

 No. 9: Use Geofencing Advertising

-We already delved deeper into geotargeting for local PPC in previous articles.
+Semrush has already delved deeper into geotargeting for local PPC in previous articles.
 However, it’s worth mentioning the opportunities offered by geofencing.

 Geofencing is a hyper-local and ultra-efficient advertising technique that draws a virtual boundary around your business to trigger your advertisement on a mobile device that enters or leaves that area.

 This advanced marketing technique is most effective only once you’ve optimized your content with local-specific terms.
 However, it gives you the best bang for your buck, considering that the ads will be shown to an audience likely to click on them, as they are physically close to your business.

 Voice Search is another topic that's been previously discussed in-depth and represents a valuable opportunity for local SEO.
 As this is still a fairly recent technology, the competition might not be as high.